Plan S / NCN Policy

 Path 1 Path 2 Path 3

-Additional conditions The journal must be registered or in the process of being registered with DOAJ (Directory of Open Access Journals).The repository where the preprint and AAM/VoR will be placed must be registered withh openDOARJournal has to be under programme included in the ESAC list (ESAC
+Additional conditions The journal must be registered or in the process of being registered with DOAJ (Directory of Open Access Journals).The repository where the preprint and AAM/VoR will be placed must be registered with openDOARJournals covered by Polish transformation agreements available on the Virtual Library of Science website

 Where to check if a journal complies with the requirements of Plan S?